 - Recyclability: Metal is easy to recycle, making it an environmentally friendly option.

-Drawbacks of Metal Cladding
+Drawbacks Of Metal Cladding

 - Prone to Dents: Materials like aluminium are susceptible to damage from hail or debris.